 Seeds of Justice is a community-building and leadership development program for 20 selected first-year students in the College.
-The program provides students with the opportunity to increase their awareness of the complexity of social justice issues such as healthcare, housing, and education, and explore strategies used by organizations in Chicago to address these inequities.
+The program provides students with the opportunity to reflect on meaningful service and social change experiences, increase their awareness of the complexity of social justice issues (such as healthcare, housing, and education) as they are manifested in the city of Chicago, and practice valuable leadership skills to guide their work in creating change on and off campus.
 It runs from Week 4 of the Fall Quarter until the end of the academic year.

 - To support a diverse group of 20 first-year students interested in gaining an awareness of social justice issues in Chicago communities through discussion, reflection, and direct engagement with the work of local organizations.

 - To support students in applying what they learn about community-building to take action on and off campus.

 - To support the work of community organizations in Chicago by facilitating connections between students interested in internship and volunteer opportunities.